Jalileh/proxy-beggar/README.md

-**Software that gathers both working and fastest public proxies on the net**
+SOFTWARE in the form of both CLI and a backend API to quickly receive working hobo proxies, preferably the fastest/stable ones.

+...